-Theoretical studies have shown that the cross-correlation of diffuse wavefields (e.g., ambient noise, scattered coda waves) can provide an estimate of the Green function between the stations (e.g., Weaver and Lobkis, 2001a, 2001b, 2004; Derode et al., 2003; Snieder, 2004; Wapenaar, 2004; Larose et al., 2005).
-Seismic observations based on cross-correlations between pairs of stations have confirmed the theory for surface waves using both coda waves (Campillo and Paul, 2003; Paul et al., 2005) and long ambient noise sequences (Shapiro and Campillo, 2004; Sabra et al., 2005a) and for crustal body waves using ambient noise (Roux et al., 2005).
-Oceanic applications are also feasible (Lin et al., 2006a).
-An example of a year-long cross-correlation between a pair of Global Seismic Network (GSN) stations in the US filtered into several sub-bands is shown in Figure 1.
+Theoretical studies have shown that the cross-correlation of diffuse wavefields (e.g. ambient noise, scattered coda waves) can provide an estimate of the Green function between the stations (e.g. Weaver & Lobkis 2001a,b, 2004; Derode et al. 2003; Snieder 2004; Wapenaar 2004; Larose et al. 2005).
+Seismic observations based on cross-correlations between pairs of stations have confirmed the theory for surface waves using both coda waves (Campillo & Paul 2003; Paul et al. 2005) and long ambient noise sequences (Shapiro & Campillo 2004; Sabra et al. 2005a) and for crustal body waves using ambient noise (Roux et al. 2005).
+Oceanic applications are also feasible (Lin et al. 2006b).
+An example of a year-long cross-correlation between a pair of Global Seismic Network (GSN) stations in the US filtered into several subbands is shown in Fig. 1.

-The first attempts to use ambient noise for surface wave tomography, called ambient noise surface wave tomography, were applied to stations in Southern California (Shapiro et al., 2005; Sabra et al., 2005b).
-These studies resulted in a group speed maps at short periods (7.5 - 15 sec) that displayed a striking correlation with the principal geological units in California with low-speed anomalies corresponding to the major sedimentary basins and high-speed anomalies corresponding to the igneous cores of the main mountain ranges.
+The first attempts to use ambient noise for surface wave tomography, called ambient noise surface wave tomography, were applied to stations in Southern California (Shapiro et al. 2005; Sabra et al. 2005b).
+These studies resulted in group speed maps at short periods (7.5-15 s) that displayed a striking correlation with the principal geological units in California with low-speed anomalies corresponding to the major sedimentary basins and high-speed anomalies corresponding to the igneous cores of the main mountain ranges.

 Ambient noise tomography is now expanding rapidly.
-Recent applications have arisen across all of California and the Pacific Northwest (Moschetti et al., 2005), in South Korea (Cho et al., 2006), in Tibet (Yao et al., 2006), in Europe (Yang et al., 2006), across New Zealand (Lin et al., 2006b), as well as elsewhere in the world.
-Most of the studies, to date, like the earlier work of Shapiro et al. (2005), have been performed in the microseism band below 20 sec period.
-Broad-band applications extending to considerably longer periods are now emerging (e.g., Bensen et al., 2005; Yao et al., 2006; Yang et al., 2006) and the method is also being applied to increasingly large areas such as Europe (Yang et al., 2006).
+Recent applications have arisen across all of California and the Pacific Northwest (Moschetti et al. 2007), in South Korea (Cho et al. 2006), in Tibet (Yao et al. 2006), in Europe (Yang et al. 2007), across New Zealand (Lin et al. 2007), as well as elsewhere in the world.
+Most of the studies, to date, like the earlier work of Shapiro et al. (2005), have been performed in the microseism band below 20 s period.
+Broad-band applications extending to considerably longer periods are now emerging (e.g. Bensen et al. 2005; Yao et al. 2006; Yang et al. 2007) and the method is also being applied to increasingly large areas such as Europe (Yang et al. 2007).
 In spite of these developments, the data processing procedures that underlie ambient noise tomography remain poorly documented, even as they have become increasingly refined.
-The purpose of this paper is to summarize the state of data processing as it has developed since the first papers on the use of ambient noise to obtain surface wave dispersion measurements (Shapiro and Campillo, 2004).
+The purpose of this paper is to summarize the state of data processing as it has developed since the first papers on the use of ambient noise to obtain surface wave dispersion measurements (Shapiro & Campillo 2004).